toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 Roles | /core/authz/roles | [RoleService.java](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/services/common/RoleService.java)
 Basic Auth | /core/authn/basic | [BasicAuthenticationService.java](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/services/common/authn/BasicAuthenticationService.java)

-All of the example code below has been extended with extra comments to explain it
+All of the example code below has been extended with extra comments to help explain it in detail.

 ## 4.1 Creating a user

+This code creates a user.
+It a simple POST to the user service factory.
+The body of the POST describes the user with just one field, the email address.

 ```java
 private void makeUser() {